 From time to time council changes water restrictions to manage sustainable urban water supply.
 Restriction levels are communicated on a range from zero to four, with zero being the lowest and four the highest restriction level.
 The level for individual towns is based on a number of indicators, including the capacity and level of the towns’ water supply and detailed in the Water Restrictions Procedure.

-Restrictions also do not apply to properties with their own water allocations or water licences.
+The restrictions do not apply to greywater, rainwater or private bore water and properties with their own water allocation or licences.

 Complete details on water restriction guidelines, including washing vehicles, cleaning and commercial restrictions.

 |Comet||0||17/07/2020||Comet River, Comet Weir|

 |Dingo||0||17/07/2020||Dingo/ Springton Creek|

 |Emerald, Blackwater, Bluff||1||17/07/2020||Fairbairn Dam, Selma/ Emerald town weir

 The level of Fairbairn Dam near Emerald is used as an indicator for water restrictions because it is connected to the Nogoa Mackenzie water scheme that Emerald, Blackwater, Bluff and Tieri rely on for their water supply.

 Rolleston gets its water from the Comet River.
 It’s water restrictions are determined by the capacity of the Ring Tank.